 Have you or your family ever buried a child?
 It’s difficult to imagine something more heart-breaking or tragic.

 The most intense pain in my life has been having multiple miscarriages.
-The greatest blow came after we had been married nineteen years (at the ripe old age of 41) when I conceived twins.
+Then, the greatest blow came after we had been married nineteen years (at the ripe old age of 41) when I conceived twins.
 I thought we would have two children, but at 4 months along, we lost one of our twins.
-I fell into despair for a short time, almost forgetting the baby I still carried.
+I fell into deep despair for a time, almost forgetting the baby I still carried.

 When I read the following story of the Ayres family, I gained a new and very important eternal perspective even after all these years, and I must share it with you.